 How will my doctor know which type of diabetes it is?

 Pre-diabetes is a condition in which blood glucose levels are higher than normal, but not high enough to be diagnosed as type 2 diabetes.
-It is also referred to as impaired fasting glucose (IFG) or impaired glucose tolerance (IGT) and may need further blood tests to monitor whether there has been progression onto diabetes at a later date.
+If your blood test result shows you are in this category, you might have pre-diabetes and your doctor may order a glucose tolerance test.Pre-diabetes is also referred to as impaired fasting glucose (IFG) or impaired glucose tolerance (IGT) and you may need further blood tests to monitor whether there has been progression onto diabetes at a later date.